Can You Get Disability for Arthritis

 Medical Requirements For Disability Benefits With Arthritis

 The SSA determines whether your arthritis is severe enough to hinder you from performing physical activities commonly required for working.
 These activities may include such things as:

 - lifting and use of fine motor skills

 Depending on which activities your arthritis hinders you from performing, you may be deemed capable of heavy, medium, light, or sedentary work.
-In some cases, those who are approaching retirement age may qualify for Social Security Disability benefits even if they are deemed capable of sedentary work if they lack the qualifications to perform the sedentary work which is available.
+In some cases, those who are approaching retirement age may qualify for Social Security Disability benefits even if they are deemed capable of sedentary work if they lack the qualifications listed in the Blue Book to perform the sedentary work which is available.

 The SSA determines if your arthritis meets their medical criteria.
-To meet Social Security disability criteria, an arthritic person must have swelling and pain, and his or her joint movement must be limited or painful.
+To meet the disability criteria to qualify for benefits, an arthritic person must have swelling and pain, and his or her joint movement must be limited or painful.

 If a person is not deemed medically qualified for Social Security disability based on observable symptoms, the SSA will consider whether you can reasonably be expected to perform any type of work which you have done in the past.

 If the SSA determines that you are unable to perform any work which you have performed previously, they will consider your age, your level of education, your previous experience, and your overall mental and physical health to determine whether you could reasonably be trained to do any other kind of available work.
 If, in their estimation, you can be trained to do some form of work, you will be denied Social Security Disability benefits.

 Disability Benefits for Psoriatic Arthritis